Wednesday 11 June 2014

 In a recent post - Designing a virtual fruit fly lab using HTML5 - I wrote about how I had replaced a fruit fly genetics 'wet' teaching lab session with an online session written using HTML5.
 However, one thing I didn't mention was that we invented a new 'model organism' for the assessment - The Hairy Tree Rat.

-The reason we came up with the Hairy Tree Rat was that it had become apparent from the original practical that the assessment on fruit fly genetics was 'compromised' as all the answers were available online, which meant that students could 'google' a mark of 100%.
+We came up with the Hairy Tree Rat because it had become apparent from the original practical that the assessment on fruit fly genetics was 'compromised' as all the answers were available online, which meant that students could 'Google' a mark of 100%.

 As it now says in the practical:

-"You have been tasked with learning about a newly discovered mammal; the hairy tree rat.
-Found on a single island it seems to bear resemblance to the naked mole-rat but lives mostly in tree canopies and is hairy!
-The coat colouration is unusual; most of the rats are rusty coloured (like the tree bark) but some are brown and others are tan coloured.
+"You have been tasked with learning about a newly discovered mammal: the hairy tree rat.
+Found on a single island, it seems to bear a resemblance to the naked mole rat but lives mostly in tree canopies and is hairy!
+The coat colouration is unusual; most of the rats are rusty-coloured (like the tree bark), but some are brown, and others are tan-coloured.
 You need to work out the genetic relationships for colour; assume all rats are from true-breeding lines (unless the litter is specified)."

 Sunday 1 June 2014